l0wigh/Red/README.md

 ## Current state

-Unfinished...
-It's already "usable" but not fully compatible with the original Ed.
-I'll update it slowly, but I'll do it.
+Usable, but not working **exactly** like Ed.
+Most of the basic features are there.

 ## Build && Installation